 A community-powered organic vegetable and flower farm

 The People’s Farm is the Intervale Center’s community-powered organic vegetable and flower farm.
-This initiative began in 2020 to supplement the Fair Share Program’s produce supply and has continued to do so with the the help of dedicated volunteers and the People’s Farm Crew.
-In addition to providing food for Fair Share, the People’s Farm is an educational space for volunteers to learn about the unique ecosystem that is the Intervale as well as agricultural practices for growing their own food.
+This initiative began in 2020 to supplement the Fair Share Program’s produce supply and has continued to do so with the help of dedicated volunteers and the People’s Farm Crew.
+In addition to providing food for Fair Share, the People’s Farm is an educational space for volunteers to learn about the unique ecosystem that is the Intervale, as well as the agricultural processes practiced there.

 Interested in joining the People’s Farm Crew?